Ibtida01/Onlines_2-1/README.md

-Kindly download the .html files and double click to access
+Kindly download the .zip files and use